gkeenans/gkeenan.co/src/about/index.md

 Like Walt Whitman once said:

-> Hi.
-I'm Walt Whitman.
+> Hi, I'm Walt Whitman.

 I think what he meant by that was that, yeah, he was *Walt Whitman*, but he was also, just, like, Walt Whitman.
 Y'know?
 Just a guy bein' a dude sittin' in a forest.
 Writin' poems 'n' shit.